jordankaiser/documentation-drupal/chapter1/display-content-with-views/controlling-html-markup-with-views-style-settings.md

 * Under Style Settings choose Custimize HTML.
 * Here you can choose the wrapping DOM Element.
 * You can also create a custom CSS class to attach.
+* If you want to remove the default classes drupal adds you can uncheck _Add Default Classes_.